NaaS/ocaml-openflow/README.md

 Users can access and modify the state of the switch with the following command line parameters:

-* dump-flows intf tupple: this command will match all flows on the forwardign table of the switch and return a dump of the matching flows to the provided tupple.
+* dump-flows intf tupple: this command will match all flows on the forwarding table of the switch and return a dump of the matching flows to the provided tupple.
 * del-flows intf tupple: delete matching flows.